MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/authentication/auth-aad-sso.md

 ### 1. Create your AAD application in Azure

-Register you application at the registration portal for the Azure AD endpoint.
+Register your application at the registration portal for the Azure AD endpoint.
 This is a 5–10 minute process that includes the following tasks:

-1. Getting your AAD application ID
+1. Getting your AAD application ID.
 2. Specifyig the permissions that your application needs for the AAD endpoint (and optionally to Microsoft Graph).
-3. Granting the Microsoft Teams desktop, web and mobile application to trust to your application
+3. Granting the Microsoft Teams desktop, web, and mobile application to trust to your app.
-4. Preauthorizing the Microsoft Teams application to your app with the default scope name of `access_as_user`.
+4. Pre-authorizing the Microsoft Teams application for your app with the default scope name of `access_as_user`.

 > [!NOTE]
 > There are some important restrictions you should be aware of:
 >
-> * We only support user-level Graph API permissions, i.e., email, profile, offline_access, openid.
+> * We only support user-level Graph API permissions, i.e., email, profile, offline_access, OpenId.
 If you need access to other Graph scopes (such as User.Read or Mail.Read), read our recommended workaround at the end of this documentation.
 > * It's important that your application's domain name is the same as the domain name you're registering with your Azure AD application.
 (More details in the next section).
 > * We do not currently support multiple domains per app
-> * We also do not support applications that use the `azurewebsites.net` domain since this domain is too common and may be a security risk.
+> * We do not support applications that use the `azurewebsites.net` domain since this domain is too common and may be a security risk.
 We are actively looking to remove this restriction.

 #### Steps